dataspecer/ds-wdoi/source/README.md

   - the *item* is a value of an instance of (P31) statement in any other item, or
   - the *item* is a value of a subclass of (P279) statement in any other item, or
   - the *item* contains a subclass of (P279) statement.
-  - Everything a subclass of an entity (Q35120).
+  - Everything is a subclass of an entity (Q35120).

 We also extend this model to account only for *items*.
 Meaning we are excluding lexicographic entities.

-- Imlicitly the classes form a subclass of hierarchy with the root as entity (Q35120).
+- Imlicitly the classes form a subclass of hierarchy with the entity (Q35120) as root.
 - We also keep the instance of information among classes (e.g. volcano is instance of a volcanic landform and subclass of a mountain).

 <br>

 - Classes of instances:
-  - When looking into the data, we have noticed there are roughly 3 million classes that are simultaneously instance of a either protein (Q8054), gene (Q7187), and type of chemical entity (Q113145171), and a group of stereoisomers (Q59199015).
+  - When looking into the data, we have noticed there are roughly 3 million classes that are instances of either protein (Q8054), gene (Q7187), and type of chemical entity (Q113145171), and a group of stereoisomers (Q59199015).
     - Their labels, descriptions, and aliases repeat a lot.
   - We have decided to remove the classes that are simultaneously instances of the above mentioned classes, but keeping the mentioned classes in the ontology.